financelurker/pp-terminal/README.md

 In addition to the standard set, you can easily [create your own commands](#user-content-create-your-own-command-️) and share them with the community.

+> [!IMPORTANT]
+> I am not a tax consultant.
+All results of this application are non-binding and without guarantee.
+> They may deviate from the actual values.

 ## Requirements

 - [pipx](https://pipx.pypa.io/latest/#install-pipx) to install the application (without having to worry about different Python runtimes)